robenkleene/design-references/houdini/houdini-network-editor.md

 ## Search

-- `?`: Quickly type node name to jump to it (you can also use this to quickly switch between other networks by first hitting
+- `?`: Quickly type node name to jump to it (you can also use this to quickly switch between other networks by first hitting backspace

 ## Layout / Clean-Up